telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 * __Themes.Implicit__: The XAML code for all the controls.

+As its name suggests, all resources are located in the **Themes.Implicit** folder.
+Eventually, you will find out that there is a separate folder for each available theme.

+## Does a Theme affect all WPF Controls?

+All Themes are specifically designed to style **Telerik** controls.
+However, there are some **native {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %}** controls which are affected by the theming mechanism as well.
+You can find a list of these controls in the [Setting a Theme on MS Controls]({%slug styling-apperance-themes-mscontrols%}) article.

 ## Applying a Theme for Your Application

 Now that you have an idea of the concepts behind the theming mechanism, it is time to set up your project so that it is correctly applied.

-There are two main approaches which you can choose:
+There are two main approaches from which you can choose:

 * [Reference the **theme DLL**](#reference-the-theme-dll) which includes *all XAML files* for the respective theme and merge only the needed **XAML** files in the **MergedDictionaries** of your application.